malexsmith/3700_Assignment_1_dispersal/README.md

 fitJC <- optim.pml(fit, rearrangement = "NNI")

-plot(fitJC$tree, main = "JC, NNI rearrangement")

 write.tree(fitJC$tree, file="dispersal_ml.tre")

 phy_ml = read.tree(file = "dispersal_ml.tre")

+plot(phy_ml)

 # Your sequences are from two species and this next block will place the root of your phylogeny at the midpoint for "rooted_ml_tree".

 rooted_ml_tree <- midpoint.root(phy_ml)
 plot(rooted_ml_tree)

-# In the next block we're going to plot your tree in a more visually pleasing manner rather than base R using the packages ggtree and ggplot.
-First your NJ tree (Note that the tip label is set large here (to 7) for what you need eventually in printing to pdf - you can reduce it if you'd like using the fontsize parameter below - try 3 - but return it to seven before you print).
+# In the next blocks we're going to plot your tree in a more visually pleasing manner rather than base R using the packages ggtree and ggplot.
+(Note that the tip label is set large here (to 7) for what you need eventually in printing to pdf - you can reduce it if you'd like using the fontsize parameter below - try 3 - but return it to seven before you print).

 mltree = ggplot(rooted_ml_tree) + geom_tree(linewidth = 1) + theme_tree()+ geom_treescale(fontsize =7)+geom_tiplab(size=7)